• Secureframe Blogarrow

 What’s the difference between business continuity, disaster recovery, and incident response plans?

-There are several contingency and continuity plans that may be required for SOC 2 compliance.
+There are several contingency and continuity plans that can help minimize the impact of catastrophic events.
 Let’s take a look at the three most common plans and how they differ from each other below.

 Business continuity plan vs disaster recovery plan

-The key difference between a business continuity and disaster recovery plan is that a BCP provides procedures for sustaining business operations while recovering from a significant disruption, whereas a DRP provides procedures for recovering information systems operations after a significant system disruption like a major software failure by relocating them to an alternate location.
+The key difference between a business continuity and disaster recovery plan is that a BCP provides procedures for sustaining business operations while recovering from a significant disruption, whereas a DRP provides procedures for recovering information systems operations after a significant system disruption like a major software failure or a natural disaster by relocating them to an alternate location.

 Many organizations choose to combine their business continuity and disaster recovery plans into a single document.
 However, some choose to create them as standalone documents.